 Jesus was explicit in His rebuke of mere lip service.
 He cautioned, "Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
-On that we not prophesy in your name, and cast out others in the name of "justice" or vengeance. demons in your name, and do many mighty works in your name?'
-And then will I declare to them.
-'I never knew you: depart from me. you workers of lawlessness."
+On that day many will say to me, 'Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?'
+And then will I declare to them, 'I never knew you; depart from me, you workers of lawlessness.'"
 (Matthew 7:21-23).
 This stern warning emphasizes that faith cannot be merely superficial but must manifest in one's actions and character.